weijima/gender-gap-chess/README.md

-## Data and code for the manuscript "Deconstructing the gender gap in chess ratings" (in prep).
+## Data and code for the manuscript "Deconstructing the gender gap in chess ratings" (in prep.)

-This project aims at a rigorous and comprehensive analysis of gender differences in the ratings of top-level chess players.
-The *participation rate hypothesis* states that the naively-observed gender difference between top-rated chess players might largely be a statistical artifact: since only about 10% of rated players are women, the tail end of their rating distribution is naturally undersampled compared to that of men.
-We quantify whether, and to what extent, the participation rate hypothesis explains observed rating differences between genders.
-We do so using a robust nonparametric statistical approach and a comprehensive, global dataset of over 340,000 internationally-rated chess players coming from 99 national federations.
+Persistent gender gaps in achievement are well-documented across competitive and STEM-related fields, yet the underlying drivers remain debated.
+Chess provides a unique opportunity to study such disparities due to its standardized, quantifiable skill metrics.
+While previous literature attributes the chess gender gap largely to differential participation rates, rigorous empirical evidence has been limited by restrictive parametric assumptions and incomplete controls for confounding variables.
+Using a comprehensive, global dataset of over 340,000 internationally rated chess players from 99 national federations, we introduce a nonparametric statistical approach to quantify the extent to which the gender gap in ratings, particularly among elite players, is explained by differences in participation rates, age, and playing experience.
+We find that these structural factors reduce, but do not eliminate, observed gender differences.
+However, the remaining difference turns out to be due to lower-rated women being relatively overrepresented in the data.
+When we only consider players rated above 1400-1600 Elo points, many federations exhibit a negligible gender gap or even favor women.
+Our findings suggest that innate gender differences in playing ability are implausible as an explanation for the chess gender gap, and also emphasize the need to explore broader social, psychological, and cultural influences beyond simple participation differences.

+This repository contains the computer code and data to replicate all our results.

 ### Software dependencies